 8. Emotional Strength

 Nursing is a gratifying profession, but it can be emotionally draining, especially if you let the work get to you.
 It’s important to be honest with yourself about this before going into nursing.
 Starting out, there will be times when you question whether nursing is for you.
 This is natural.
-Talk to other nurses, classmates, and professors about it.
+Talk to other nurses, classmates, and professors about it, and take full advantage of the support system you gain from collaboration in skills and simulation labs.
 Practice self-care and seek out healthy mechanisms for coping with stress.
 And whatever you do, don’t focus on the negatives — sure, nurses witness sadness and suffering, but they also get to be there for some of the happiest moments of people’s lives.

 9. Efficient with Time